 Best Transatlantic Cruise Tips for the Boomer Traveler

-Should we travel on a Transatlantic Cruise?
+What is the best Transatlantic cruise and will we like it?
 At My Itchy Travel Feet, readers ask us that question a lot.
 Since Alan and I have cruised on five Atlantic crossings—Regent (Voyager and Navigator), Silversea (Silver Sprit and Silver Wind) and Seabourn (Sojourn)—our answer is a resounding YES!
-In fact, we have the best transatlantic cruise tips to […]
+In fact, we’ve gathered our experiences […]

 Luxury Cruise Wear for Boomer Women

-After years of sharing cruise fashion photos on my Facebook profile, many of you have asked me to write more about cruise wear for over 50 women.
-This is the first of a series of articles about what to wear on a cruise, especially luxury cruises, which is what I know best.
-My cruise wear […]
+After years of sharing cruise fashion photos on my Facebook profile, many of you have asked me to write more about cruise wear for over 50 women, over 60 and even over 70.
+This is the first of a series of articles about what to wear on a cruise, especially luxury cruises, which is what […]

 More spring cruising tips: coming and going